ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginExample.md

 ## Writing the Plugin Code

-In your plugin module, you need to define a class that is decorated with `@PluginManager.plugin`.
+In your plugin module, you need to define a class that is decorated with [@plugin](https://api.acmecse.net/acme.helpers.PluginManager.html#plugin){target="_new"}.
 This class will contain methods that are decorated to hook into the CSE's lifecycle events.

 ```python title="HelloWorld.py" linenums="1"
 from acme.runtime.PluginSupport import *